v1ggs/gulp-website-builder/README.md

 -  clean output folder before every build
 -  keep or remove metadata
--  blurred placeholder SVG, base64 encoded, placed in scss variables (\_placeholders.scss)
+-  blurred placeholder SVG, base64 encoded, placed in scss maps, in separate files for large and small placeholders
 -  create different image sizes (from one image), compress, crop if required
 -  compress images (jpg, png, webp, svg)
 -  humans.txt is being updated on each build